Best Time to Visit the Caribbean

 While there are many great Caribbean islands to visit, some are more popular than others.
 Here's a look at some of the most visited islands and the best time to visit them.

 The Dominican Republic is a popular Caribbean tourist destination in part because it is great to visit year-round.
-April and May are ideal times to visit, at the end of the high tourist season and just before the hot summer heat and humidity arrive.
+The best time to visit is from December to April.
+April and May are at the end of the high tourist season and just before the hot summer heat and humidity arrive.
 These months will have fewer tourists, and activities on the island will still be operating.
 Families can find great deals even at some of the top resorts in the Dominican Republic.

 The best time to visit the Bahamas is during the high season, which runs from December through mid-April.
 This is the most popular time to visit, and prices are higher, but it is the best time to go.
 It is also easy to find flights and cruises during this period.
 The Bahamas are at a great risk for storms during the Atlantic hurricane season, which runs June through November.